NethServer/ns8-docs/modules.rst

 SMTP smarthost
 ==============

-Many applications requires access to a SMTP server to send mails.
+Many applications require access to an SMTP server to send mail.

 You can configure a smarthost for all installed applications by accessing the ``Smarthost`` card inside the ``Settings`` page.